 Each PWA audit is weighted equally in the Lighthouse PWA Score, except for three manual audits: Site works cross-browser, Page transitions don't feel like they block on the network, and Each page has a URL.
 Learn more in the Lighthouse Scoring Guide.

 This audit is a roundabout way of determining if your page is optimized for mobile devices.
-If your site is not optimized and you want it to be, then see Responsive Web Design Basics to get started.
+See Google's Responsive Web Design Basics for an overview of how to create a mobile-friendly page.

 You can ignore this audit if: